 "In your 20s, you need to start upping the hydration in your skincare routine.
 You may have been cautious of over moisturizing because of acne in your teens, but as you enter your 20s your skin transitions and becomes drier," Ross says.
 "I recommend an emollient night cream added into your evening skincare regimen."

 An ultra-luxurious moisturizer that's hand-blended in a monastery and packs a serious hydration punch.
-The rich formula contains meadowfoam seed oil, which sinks into skin and doesn't leave a greasy residue.
+The rich formula contains meadowfoam seed oil, which sinks into the skin and doesn't leave a greasy residue.

 What do you get when you combine the moisturizing powers of ceramides and hyaluronic acid?
 This noncomedogenic night cream that leaves skin soft and glowy.